Stella Soomlais: Crafting timeless designs in an age of rapid innovation

 Stella's new studio in Depoo, Tallinn

-I often go to Renard café.
-It has a relaxed atmosphere, friendly people, beautiful aesthetics and, of course, really good coffeé.
+: I often go to Renard café.
+It has a relaxed atmosphere, friendly people, beautiful aesthetics, and, of course, really good coffee.

 Renard is one of Stella's favourite cafés in the neighbourhood

-In addition to several resellers and design shops here in Estonia, you can find and purchase my products on my website — www.stellasoomlais.com.
+: In addition to several resellers and design shops here in Estonia, you can find and purchase my products on my website — www.stellasoomlais.com.

-I have an impression from social media that your handbags are beloved travel companions.
+Voog: I have an impression from social media that your handbags are beloved travel companions.
 Where are the farthest places that they have been?
 What do you think where do your products hit the streets exceptionally well?

 Stella’s handbag “Go to the Library” as a travel companion in Oslo

-I have quite a mobile lifestyle.
-For example, I travel a lot between my two homes, one in Tallinn, the other in Tartu.
-It's funny though because I don't like changes that much.
-I always want to stay where I currently am.
-On the other hand, when I'm travelling, I don't understand, why I don't do it even more often.
-Traveling helps me to take a fresh look at my everyday tasks.
-Traveling helps me open up my mind if I'm stuck and unravel the obstacles.
-It helps me to find new inspiration and new ideas for exciting experiments.
+On the other hand, when I'm traveling, I don't understand why I don't do it more often.
+Traveling helps me take a fresh look at my everyday tasks.
+It helps me open up my mind if I'm stuck and unravel the obstacles.
+It helps me find new inspiration and ideas for exciting experiments.

-How would you compare your current style to one of your early days as a professional?
+Voog: How would you compare your current style to one of your early days as a professional?

-In today's designs, I concentrate on maximising the usage of the materials.
+In today's designs, I concentrate on maximizing the usage of the materials.
 I try to create products that would be easy to take care of.
 It means that I pay a lot of attention to the beauty of pure leather.
 The structures are simple, and I attach the details with screws.
 I almost never use any features that do not have a function.

-How do you get inspiration for new products?
+Voog: How do you get inspiration for new products?
 What does it take for an early sketch to evolve into a highly polished design item?

-The new products are almost always born out of functional needs.
+: The new products are almost always born out of functional needs.
 For example, sometimes a client gives feedback about an existing product but adds a special request or recommendation for the future.
 When we have enough information, we'll have a brainstorming session with our team.
 We start drafting, and if necessary, we also do models.
-Usually, it is enough to alter an existing model or design, because our designs are constantly seeking answers to the same questions — we need to be able to disassemble the products easily, and therefore we are using specific technological methods.

 Handbag "Go To The Market & Buy Some Apples"